Sailing La Vagabonde Vlogs

 The Trimaran is based on the newly developed Rapido 60, conceived by Australian Paul Koch and designed by American firm Morelli and Melvin Design and Engineering.
 Said to be the fastest production multi-hull.
 Bit of trivia here but the name Rapido is quintessential Australian.

 As Riley articulates.
-The focus is speed with stable ocean crossings using short term weather windows when the seas are rough.
+The focus is speed with stable ocean crossings using short term weather windows when the seas can be rough.
 My guess is that the idea came about after Greta’s North Atlantic crossing.
 And lastly to allow single handed sailing in view of one parent minding the kids.

 Coast hugging is now firmly established followed by sprints across oceans predicated on events rather than a plan.
 Riley’s Dad’s holiday with the Pacific journey as well as ferrying Greta Thundberg are examples.